"We are all carrying around repressed

 those buttons - how to heal our emotional wounds.

 Consciousness is the key.
-We need to become
+We need to

 In recovery it is important to start realizing

-that any time that we have an intense emotional reaction with a lot of
+that any time that we have an intense emotional reaction with a lot of energy

-has been triggered.
-It is an indication that unresolved grief is
+It is an indication that unresolved grief is involved in our reaction.

 One of the first clues to start paying attention